|

 Cookbook

-If the individual has a right to govern himself, all external government
+If the individual has a right to govern himself, all external

-is tyranny.
+government is tyranny.
 Hence the necessity of abolishing the State.

 Benjamin R. Tucker

 Aggression is simply another name for government.
-Aggression, invasion,
+Aggression,

-whether it is made by one man upon another man, after the manner of the ordinary
+is not changed, whether it is made by one man upon another man, after

-criminal, or by one man upon all other men, after the manner of an absolute
+the manner of the ordinary criminal, or by one man upon all other men,

-monarch, or by all other men upon one man, after the manner of a modern democracy.
+man, after the manner of a modern democracy.

 Benjamin R. Tucker

-He who attempts to control another is
+He who attempts to control another

-men upon one man, after the manner of a modern democracy.
+by all other men upon one man, after the manner of a modern democracy.

 Benjamin R. Tucker

-This, then, is the Anarchistic definition of government: the subjection
+This, then, is the Anarchistic definition of government: the

-definition of the State: the embodiment of the principle of invasion in an
+is the Anarchistic definition of the State: the embodiment of the principle

-individual, or a band of individuals, assuming to act as representatives or
+of invasion in an individual, or a band of individuals, assuming to act

-masters of the entire people within a given area.
-As to the meaning of the
+as representatives or masters of the entire people within a given area.

-remaining term in the subject under discussion, the word "individual," I think
+As to the meaning of the remaining term in the subject under discussion,

-there is little difficulty.
-Putting aside the subtleties in which certain
+the word "individual," I think there is little difficulty.
+Putting aside

-metaphysicians have indulged, one may use this word without danger of being
+use this word without danger of being misunderstood.

 Benjamin R. Tucker

-This, then, is the Anarchistic definition of government: the subjection
+This, then, is the Anarchistic definition of government: the

-of the non-invasive individual to an external will...
+subjection of the non-invasive individual to an external will...

 Benjamin R. Tucker

-Anarchism does not repudiate the right of ownership, but it has a conception
+Anarchism does not repudiate the right of ownership, but it has

-an end of that social organization which will arise, not out of the ruins
+the possibility of an end of that social organization which will arise,

-of government, but out of the transformation of government into voluntary
+not out of the ruins of government, but out of the transformation of government

-association for defence.
+into voluntary association for defence.

 Benjamin R. Tucker

-"If it had not been for these thing, I might have live out my life,
+"If it had not been for these thing, I might have live out my

+fish-pedlar - all!
 That last moment belong to us - that agony is our triumph."

-(of Saccho & Vanzetti) in a letter left in his cell before his exectution.
+Vanzetti (of Saccho & Vanzetti) in a letter left in

 We see that not only is the emperor naked--he is a murder, tyrant,